 Today, in this post, I’d like to share with you a Simple 7-Steps Process to create this drop-down.
 But first of all, let me tell you why it is important.
 In the below example, you have two drop-down lists.
-Size drop-down is dependent on product drop-down.
+The size drop-down is dependent on the product drop-down.

 So here the basic idea to create a dependent drop-down list is to get the correct size as per the product name.
 Let’s get started.

 Steps to Create a Dependent Drop-Down List in Excel

 For creating a dependent drop-down list we need to use named ranges and indirect functions.

 - First of all, you have to create named ranges for drop-down lists.
 For this, select the product list.
 Go to -> Formulas -> Defined Names -> Create from the selection.

 - You’ll get a pop-up.
 Tick mark “Top Row”